Art and Community Mapping

 Assignment #4, Oral Presentation: All the data and information collected by the various groups will be analyzed in order to find common themes and any inherent contradictions.
 The questions of how to interpret and visually represent the personal, the socio-political, historical and geographical elements and their contradictions become central to the map-making process.
 How will the art buddies work jointly to incorporate symbols and language to create their stories of their places and their time?
 We will discover how they order the space around them, the connections they have formed with their nearby world, the things that are emotionally important to them, and their evolving sense of place.
 The community-mapping art project then becomes a reflection on this process.

 Assignment # 5, Mentoring: Each student will meet on site once a week for eight scheduled meetings with their art buddy.
 This mentoring time will provide you with some hands on experience as well as providing time to motivate the kids towards our community project.
 Remember, what you get from this experience is dependent upon the level of responsibility that you choose to take for yourself and for the kids.
-Positive and productive interaction is key. .
+Positive and productive interaction is key.
 At the end of each session the students will incorporate some simple reflection activities with their art buddy.
 Reflection will help solidify learning, highlight accomplishments and build identity

 The art buddies will be introduced to range of historic to present day maps at the PSU map room where they will work in groups using critical thinking skills in analyzing how maps use symbolic language, exaggerations and inventions, connectors and landmarks.

-Assignment # 6, Research Project: A powerpoint presentation.
+Assignment # 6, Research Project: A PowerPoint presentation.
 The students will also research, analyze and present the work of contemporary artists who also use maps in their art as metaphors for human relationships.

 Assignment #7, Final Exhibition: The students will be working in small groups to make their final collaborative maps incorporating all the research from the ABC and questionnaires.
-Each group will decide what materials will be used and how will the map be created.
+Each group will decide what materials will be used and how the map will be created.
 Students are encouraged to use a wide range of materials, from photography, to paint, mixed media, 3D sculpture and even video.
 The project will be exhibited during the final week of class.

 Group Evaluation of Community Map group members: All group members will be asked to turn in evaluation forms for all group members in a sealed envelope.
 I will use these evaluations to determine relative contributions from each group member and may adjust certain student grades accordingly.
-See attached for evaluation sheet.
+See the attached evaluation sheet.